-All first-time drivers under the age of 18 in Florida must complete a state-approved four-hour Florida drug and alcohol course known as Traffic Law and Substance Abuse Education (TLSAE) before they can apply for a permit.
+All first-time drivers under the age of 18 in Florida must complete a state-authorized, four-hour Florida drug and alcohol course known as Traffic Law and Substance Abuse Education (TLSAE) before they can apply for a permit.
 To make things easy, consider taking the Florida drug and alcohol course online.
 The online course makes full use of video, audio, and animation to accommodate a variety of learning styles.

 What Will You Learn in the Florida Drug and Alcohol Course?